 \subsection{Implementation Details}

 Drawing inspiration from~\cite{3DGRT,EnvGS,IRGS,TorchOptiX}, we implement differentiable 2D Gaussian ray tracing with ray bouncing, including Stage~0, Stage~1, and path tracing, from scratch using PyTorch and OptiX~\cite{OptiX}.
 This hybrid implementation is significantly faster than a PyTorch-only baseline in practice.
 We fix the number of 2D Gaussians to reflect scene complexity: 200k for \textsc{b-}, 500k for \textsc{f-} and \textsc{lectureroom}, and 1M for \textsc{e-}.
 In Stage~0, we reconstruct the radiant scene using 30k iterations with $\lambda_c = 1.0$, $\lambda_n = 0.5$, $\lambda_d = 0.05$, and $\lambda_e = 0.1$.
 In Stage~1, diffuse albedo is optimized for 400 iterations with $n_\text{spp}=256$.
-For rendering, we use $n_\text{spp}=1024$ for both single-bounce (1-bounce) and path tracing to reduce noise, with a bounce limit of $\tau_B = 7$ for path tracing.
-During light baking, path-traced results from the test set are used to optimize per-Gaussian radiance for 3k iterations.
+For rendering, we use $n_\text{spp}=1024$ for both single-bounce (1-bounce) and path tracing to reduce noise, with a bounce limit of $\tau_b = 7$ for path tracing.
+During light baking, path-traced renders on all train set views are used to optimize per-Gaussian radiance for 3k iterations.
 All experiments are conducted on a single NVIDIA RTX~4090 GPU.
-The code will be released as open-source to support reproducibility and further research.
+The code is open-source and available at \mbox{\url{https://github.com/InternRobotics/EAG-PT}} to support reproducibility and further research.